pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 ---

-# lvalues and rvalues in C++ (1/2)
+# lvalues and rvalues in C

-The original definition of lvalues and rvalues from the earliest days of C is as follows: an lvalue is an expression that may appear on the left and on the right-hand side of an assignment, whereas an rvalue is an expression that *can only appear on the right hand side of an assignment*.
+The original definition of lvalues and rvalues from the earliest days of C is as follows:

+> An **lvalue** is an expression that may appear on the left and on the right-hand side of an assignment.

+> An **rvalue** is an expression that *can only appear on the right hand side of an assignment*.

+## Example
 ```cpp
 double fun(); // A function returning a double.

 3.14 = a; // Wrong: a literal expression is an rvalue!
 fun() = 5; // Wrong: returning an object generates an rvalue!
 ```

 ---

-# lvalues and rvalues in C++ (2/2)
+# lvalues and rvalues in C++

 User-defined types, `const`, and operator overloading make the definition of rvalues/lvalues rather complicated in C++.
 We avoid the formal definition contained in the standard (very technical).
 We give a simple definition, correct in most cases:

-*An lvalue is an expression that refers to a memory location and allows us to take its address via the `&` operator.
-An rvalue is an expression that is not an lvalue.*
+> An **lvalue** is an expression that refers to a memory location and allows us to take its address via the `&` operator.

+> An **rvalue** is an expression that is not an lvalue.

 For this reason, lvalue is nowadays interpreted as *locator-value* and no more left-value.
 It is still true that *a (non-const) rvalue can only be at the right-hand side of an assignment*.